scarfrae/Readme-Generator/README.md

 ## **Installation** ⚙️

-Visit my [repository](https://github.com/scarfrae/Readme-Generator) to reference: any materials and my process in developing the web page.
-Watch my walkthrough video to reference how the application is used.
+Visit my [repository](https://github.com/scarfrae/Readme-Generator) see my process of creating my application.
+Watch my walkthrough video: https://watch.screencastify.com/v/ou9vLsGShUiSDay2vpcs to see how the application is used.
 Before starting the application install inquirer in your integrated terminal using: npm i inquirer@8.2.4.
 <hr>

 ### **Usage** 💻
-* Users can invoke node index.js into their command line to start the application
+* To start the application invoke node index.js into their command-line
-* Once they answer the questions provided they will recieve a success message in the terminal
+* Answer all questions as they are intended to generate a readme file in the dist folder of the application
-* They can then view their ReadMe file using the preview mode.
+* To view their ReadMe file use the preview mode

 <hr>